-Copper, orange, yellow/amber and brown/bronze lens tints make your environment appear brighter and are commonly used in low-light conditions.
-These lens tints block blue light and enhance contrast and depth perception making them helpful for overcast, hazy and foggy conditions.
+Copper, orange, yellow/amber and brown lens tints make an environment appear brighter and are commonly used in low-light conditions.
+These lens tints significantly block blue light and enhance contrast and depth perception making them helpful for overcast, hazy and foggy conditions.

-Recent studies are showing new uses for lens tints that block blue light, and the potential applications would have significant impact for many individuals.
-Consider the following:
+Recent studies show new uses for lens tints that block blue light with potentially significant health benefits.
+Consider the following uses for these lenses:

-- Sleep problems – Studies show that excessive light, especially blue light given off by computer screens, televisions and ambient light in most homes, suppresses melatonin.
+- Sleep problems – Excessive light, especially blue light given off by computer screens, televisions and ambient light in most homes, suppresses melatonin.
 Melatonin, our natural sleep hormone, helps us get to sleep.
 For those struggling falling asleep, wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep more quickly and easily.

 - Bipolar disorder – Preliminary research shows that blocking blue light may help stabilize mood for individuals suffering from some forms of bipolar disorder.
-According to Dr. Jim Phelps, this dark therapy works basically in the opposite way as light therapy for depression.
+According to Dr. Jim Phelps, this dark therapy works basically the opposite way as light therapy for depression.
 Phelps’ research on the subject indicates that “amber colored lenses, which block blue light, can help regulate the mood of those suffering from bipolar disorder, insomnia, sleep deprivation as well as other maladies.”

-While copper lenses block blue light better than the other lenses mentioned, they may be too dark for many to wear inside.
-Yellow/amber, orange and brown/bronze lenses still block enough blue light without the dimming effect to still produce some of the same benefits mentioned above.
+While copper lenses block blue light better than the other lens tints, they may be too dark for many to wear inside.
+Yellow/amber, orange brown/bronze lenses still block enough blue light without the dimming effect and can still produce some of the same benefits mentioned above.

 Because of its harmful potential, in addition to wearing lens tints that block blue light, consider also replacing night lights with dim, red lights to reduce exposure to blue light when trying to sleep, avoiding television and computer screens an hour or two before bed, and getting more natural light during the day to help regulate the body’s natural rhythms.